 Marketing Strategy of Wella analyses the brand with the marketing mix framework which covers the 4Ps (Product, Price, Place, Promotion).
-There are several marketing strategies like product innovation, pricing approach, promotion planning etc. These business strategies, based on Wella marketing mix, help the brand succeed.
+There are several marketing strategies like product innovation, pricing approach, promotion planning etc. These business strategies, based on Wella marketing mix, help the brand succeed in the market.

 Let us start the Wella Marketing Strategy & Mix to understand its product, pricing, advertising & distribution strategies:

 The product strategy and mix in Wella marketing strategy can be explained as follows:

 Wella is one of the leading hair care brands in the world.
 The target market for Wella younger part of the population mostly women who are always conscious about their looks and always look forward to trying something new.
 By keeping the products chemical free, Wella is offering a way to explore different looks using colour and styling products.
 They believe that once the customer is assured about the quality and safety of the product they will definitely purchase again.

 Its product belongs to the premium segment of the market and is very effective in transforming the look of an individual and this the reason why so many salons and professional use its products.
 Wella has a wide range of products starting from shampoo and conditioner to hair spray, hair wax and hair colourants using which it caters to a wide range of requirements of the customers.